jmeyer2030/BitboardChessUCI/Chess2/DesignDocument.md

 ## Joshua Meyer 2024
 # Bitboard Chess Design Document:

+## Todo:

+### Priority:

+how should checks be handled.
+Moves and positions should certainly have checks. we check if a move is a check when we check if it puts our own king in check and update it as such. if it is a check, when we apply it, we update position's check status.

+Solution: during generation of strictly legal, check if a move is a check or not

+- add check to position (look for both enemy and us check)
+  - will allow castle rejection
+  - will allow move rejection (if self in check)
+  - allows check label to moves
+- Add flipboard option
+- Add promotion piece type
+- Look for checks in move generation
+- Add game ending

+### Looking forward:

+- Add negamax
+- Add quiescence
+- Fix whatever make/unmake bug

 ## Overview:

 This engine primarily uses bitboards, representations of a board as a 64bit long to indicate the presence or absence of something on a board.